 Jessie Krebs (SERE Training School)

 Jessie spent four years as an Air Force Survival, Escape, Resistance and Evasion Instructor.
 One of less than 10 women in a group of over 250 elite instructors teaching Navy Seals, Army Rangers and many other military in the arts of survival.
 She spent 11 years working with at risk teens in the Wilderness where she further honed both her people and wilderness skills.
 Jessie is a committed and passionate teacher who truly lives to pass on her knowledge.
 She runs her own school in Colorado and is a special guest instructor with Coyle Outside.
 ANY chance you get to take a class with Jessie is not to be missed.

-I’m a Montessori teacher during the school year as well as a mom of two.
-I’ve been in love with the outdoors since my teenage years and every moment in the outdoors has been a impactful time.
-My passion is to give every child a moment, to embrace all the special things the outdoors can provide and instill hope that they will be the best caretakers of it in the future.
-I find that natures classroom is the best teacher and My focus is to guide them through it using all their senses.
-I’ve been teaching on and off for 15 years and find myself alway learning something new around another tree branch, and that’s why I love it!
+Sheris is a Montessori teacher during the school year and a mom of two.
+She's been in love with the outdoors since her teenage years and every moment outdoors has been an impactful time.
+Her passion giving every child a moment to embrace all the special things the outdoors can provide and to instill hope that they will be the best caretakers of it in the future.
+Sheris finds that nature's classroom is the best teacher and she guides young people through it with all their senses.
+She has been teaching on and off for 15 years and always finds herself learning something new around another tree branch - that’s why she loves it!